felix-synthetix/message-stream/src/prioengine/README.md

 ### Real-World Vision

-In a production version of Kinso.ai, this engine would be far more complex.
+In a production version of Message-Stream.ai, this engine would be far more complex.
 It would score messages based on a variety of signals, such as:

 -   **User-defined priorities**: Keywords, projects, or themes the user has marked as important.
 -   **Sender importance**: Prioritizing messages from key contacts.